 She tells her CPA that she is completing NUA and keeps an eye out for the reported forms at the end of the year.
 She has to include $50,000 as ordinary income, subject to her marginal rates.
 Assuming the total UPS stock that was rolled over was $400,000, she sold $200,000 the same year and must pay long-term capital gains tax on $200,000.
 There is no tax due in that year on the remaining $200,000 that she didn’t sell until the following year when she sells it.
 Let’s say that when she sold the remaining UPS stock, she sold it for $220,000 and it was only nine months after the transfer occurred.
 She would pay short-term capital gains tax on $20,000 and long-term capital gains tax on $200,000.

 While Mary does forgo the tax deferral IRAs offer, she still ends up saving quite a bit of tax by doing the NUA transaction.
-With NUA, assuming she is in the 28% marginal tax bracket now and later, she pays roughly $75,000 in tax.
+With NUA, assuming she is in the 24% marginal tax bracket now and later, she might pay roughly $64,500 in tax.
 If she would have simply rolled her 401(k) into an IRA, she would have to pay tax on all of distributions from the 401(k) over her lifetime.
-Assuming again she is in the 28% marginal tax bracket, she would have paid roughly $130,000 in tax.
-This is a savings of $55,000!
-For more information on NUA nuances and details, click here.
+Assuming again she is in the 24% marginal tax bracket, she would have paid roughly $96,000 in tax.
+This is a savings of $31,500!

 Pretty simple, right!?
 There are two caveats that we want you to be aware of when considering taking advantage of NUA.
 The first one is since the distribution is made from a qualified retirement account, you must be age 59 ½ or older in order to avoid early distribution penalties.
-Another important thing is there has been talk in congress about NUA Laws – Potential Changes for folks under age 50.
+Another important thing to note is that has been talk in congress about potentially eliminating the benefits of NUA for folks under age 50.
 One primary reason for changing the law is that the way it stands now, it incentivizes employees to buy employer stock in retirement accounts, but over-concentration in one stock is not usually the safest idea due to lack of diversification, especially as you approach retirement.

-Disclaimer: This has been provided for informational purposes only and should not be considered as investment advice or as a recommendation.
-Beacon Pointe does not endorse and is not responsible for the content, product, or services of other third party sites or references.
-Beacon Pointe does not offer legal or tax advice.
+Disclaimer: Beacon Pointe does not endorse and is not responsible for the content, product, or services of other third-party sites.
+This article has been provided for informational purposes only and should not be considered as investment advice or as a recommendation.
+This material provides general information only.
+Beacon Pointe Advisors does not offer legal or tax advice.
 Private legal counsel alone may be responsible and relied upon for these purposes.
 Only private legal counsel may recommend the application of this general information to any particular situation or prepare an instrument chosen to implement the design discussed herein.
 CIRCULAR 230 NOTICE: To ensure compliance with requirements imposed by the IRS, this notice is to inform you that any tax advice included in this communication, including any attachments, is not intended or written to be used, and cannot be used, for the purpose of avoiding any federal tax penalty or promoting, marketing, or recommending to another party any transaction or matter.